 Cool Effect’s offset programs offer an effective and beneficial way to help the planet, but there are additional offset programs available that go a step farther, helping rebuild rain forest ecosystems that restore habitats and carbon-sequestering abilities.

 Some airlines in the A4A have also committed to quantifiable goals, and take on the cost of carbon offsetting themselves.
 This choice produces substantial change and supports a more sustainable future, especially when paired with the direct backing of ecological programs that provide immediate benefits to ecosystems worldwide.
 You can do the same, taking your ecological footprint into your own hands by partnering with other offset providers accessible to the general public.

 With the option to do more than just offset the flight’s carbon dioxide cost, ecological offset projects offer a way to increase the positive impact on the environment.
 By restoring habitats, preventing soil erosion, and creating carbon sinks, ecological offsets could be the next step to truly mitigate the negative effects of the airline industry.

-American Airlines carbon offsets might be on the horizon, but you can still check out one of the best carbon offset providers to ensure that your tree planting offset is doing all you can to remove the emissions generated by your flights.
+American Airlines carbon offsets might be on the horizon, but you can still check out one of the best carbon offset providers to ensure that your tree planting offset program, like the Flying International Carbon Offset, is doing all you can to remove the emissions generated by your flights.

 Read More About Flight Emissions: